Native American Facts For Kids was written for young people learning about the Apache Indian

 What was Apache food like in the days before supermarkets?

-and small game, while women gathered nuts, seeds, and fruit from the environment around them.
-Although they were not farmers, the Apaches still ate
+antelope, and small game, while women gathered nuts, seeds, and fruit from the environment around them.
+Most traditional Apache people

 What were Apache weapons and tools like in the past?